Mahmoud6Elhaddad/Email-Spam-AI-Visual-Security-System/README.md

 ## 6. Methodology (Step-by-Step)
 1. User uploads an email (text or image).
 2. If input is text:
-   - Text is analyzed using BERT.
+   - Text is analyzed using DistilBERT.
    - If confidence < 0.9, the ML backup model participates in voting.
 3. If input is an image:
    - Image is classified using EfficientNet-B3.
    - OCR extracts text from the image.
-   - Extracted text is analyzed using BERT.
+   - Extracted text is analyzed using DistilBERT.
 4. Decision Engine combines results:
    - Spam + Spam → **Spam**
    - Spam + Ham → **Suspicious**